Meetings…So much has been talked about with meetings.

 How much of your time each week are you in meetings?
 At what cost?

 What are you actively helping to create while in those meetings?

-If you (like a LOT) of people feel like you are meeting’ed to death, start to do something about it.
-Here are two steps we used last night on the Ducks Unlimited Committee Call.
+If you (like a LOT of people) feel like you are meeting’ed to death, start to do something about it.
+Here are two steps we used last night with a not for profit group that I support:

 Photo by Dylan Nolte